JeffersonLab/epics2kafka/README.md

 ```
 [Source](https://github.com/JeffersonLab/epics2kafka/blob/master/src/main/java/org/jlab/kafka/connect/CASourceTask.java#L43-L55)

-**Note**: Only one of the values arrays will be non-null, but union types are expressed with optional (nullable) fields in Kafka Schema language.
+**Note**: Only one of the values arrays will be non-null, but union types are expressed with optional (nullable) fields in Kafka Connect Schema language.

 The internal Schema structure can be serialized to various forms using Converters.
 The following are common converters: